rskrisel/web_scraping_workshop/README.md

-# Web Scraping in Python
+# Web Scraping Media URLs in Python

 In this workshop, we will learn how to retrieve text data using web scraping methods.